-The root user is not enabled by default in MacOS.
-So when you run some installation program which always need root permission you should get errors.
-The error message maybe confuse you, it some times tell you the password is wrong but the real reason is that the root user has never been enabled at all.
-This article will tell you how to enable root user or change it’s password when you need.
+The root user is not enabled by default in macOS.
+So when you run some installation program that always needs root permission you should get errors.
+The error message may confuse you, it sometimes tells you the password is wrong but the real reason is that the root user has never been enabled at all.
+This article will tell you how to enable root user or change the root user’s password when you need it in macOS.

 - Click Finder — > Go —> Computer —> MacHD —> System —> Library —> CoreServices —> Applications folder.
 There is a application named Directory Utility.

-- Double click Directory Utility icon to open the application.
+- Double click the Directory Utility icon to open the application.

-- Click the lock icon at the left bottom corner to make it editable.
+- Click the lock icon at the above dialog window left bottom corner to make it editable.

-- You can click the Change Root Password menu item there to change the password.
+- You can click the Change Root Password menu item there to change the root user password.

-- After enable the root user, give it a password and remember then you can execute the applications that need root permission.
+- After enabling the root user, give it a password and remember then you can execute the applications that need root permission.